lorenz234/oli-frontend/Content/blog/enscribe-announcement.md

 ## The Peril of Blind Signing

 Blockchains are praised for their transparency, but this is often a dangerous illusion.
 We can see every transaction, but we cannot easily understand its _context_.
-This leads to "blind signing," a problem so pervasive that core infrastructure teams like Sourcify have called it "a bigger dragon than we can slay." [https://x.com/SourcifyEth/status/1902329967054401548](https://x.com/SourcifyEth/status/1902329967054401548).
+This leads to "blind signing," a problem so pervasive that core infrastructure teams like Sourcify have called it ["a bigger dragon than we can slay."](https://x.com/SourcifyEth/status/1902329967054401548).
 Users are asked to approve transactions without truly knowing who they're interacting with, or if it's safe.

 Is the name `my-safe-protocol.eth` _actually_ owned and controlled by the contract it points to, or is its owner legit?

 Currently, many of the answers are locked in proprietary, siloed databases.
 As the Sourcify team noted, to solve this problem "once and for all, THE SOLUTION HAS TO BE OPEN."
-This is where the powerful synergy of three projects—the Ethereum Name Service (ENS), the Open Labels Initiative (OLI) and Enscribe—comes into play, creating a foundational stack for onchain trust.
+This is where the powerful synergy of three projects—the Ethereum Name Service (ENS), the Open Labels Initiative (OLI) and [Enscribe](https://www.enscribe.xyz/)—comes into play, creating a foundational stack for onchain trust.

 ## Not All ENS Names Are Created Equal